docker/docs/develop/remote-development.md

   routing requests that include a specific HTTP header, to requests targeting a specific route of an API.

-Telepresence is free and open-source, and you can try it out today by heading to the
+Telepresence is free and open-source, and you can try it out by heading to the
 [Telepresence quickstart guide](https://www.telepresence.io/docs/latest/quick-start/){: target="_blank" rel="noopener" class="_" }.
 There’s also a